 This is a 2 months' full time internship where students are exposed to site work.
 The aim is to provide students the opportunity to acquire a hands-on experience in contemporary construction practice and site management.
 Students will be exposed to modern construction tools, professional and ethical responsibility.
 This internship will allow students to understand the impact of architectural design and solutions in a global, economic, environmental, and societal context.
 This experience will also enhance their ability to work in multi-disciplinary teams.
 Students must document this experience by submitting a report to the instructor of record.
-The faculty will assist students in their search for appropriate internship experiences; however, it is the students> responsibility to secure employment.
+The faculty will assist students in their search for appropriate internship experiences; however, it is the students' responsibility to secure employment.

-ARCH 003 Internship III: Local Design Office/ Execution Drawings to experience a working environment in an architecture firm in order to observe and apply their knowledge and skills.
+ARCH 003 Internship III: Local Design Office/ Execution Drawings

+This internship is a 2 months, full-time summer work experience under the direct supervision of a registered architect.
+The aim is to provide students the opportunity to experience a working environment in an architecture firm in order to observe and apply their knowledge and skills.
 Students have the option to be involved in the variety of design stages from the preliminary conceptual design stage all through execution drawings and detailing.
 Students must document this experience by submitting a report and a portfolio with letters of recommendation from the supervising architect to the instructor of record.
-The faculty will assist students in their search for appropriate internship experiences; however, it is the studentsy responsibility to secure employment.
+The faculty will assist students in their search for appropriate internship experiences; however, it is the students' responsibility to secure employment.
 The faculty approval on the host company is mandatory.